 - Your counsellor will deliver interactive live online lessons using shared-screen software.

-- You can speak to a member of our UK team if ever you have any questions or concerns.
+- Furthermore, you can speak to a member of our UK team if ever you have any questions or concerns.

 1. Induction meetings